Code RealTime Integration

 There will be one imported package for each Art file that is built by the library TC.

 - Now you can use the library elements in your Model RealTime model in the same way as if they were defined in the model itself.
 For example, you can show protocols from the library on diagrams, create ports typed by those protocols and create transitions that trigger on events in the protocols.
+And you can create parts typed by capsules from the library, and connect its ports to ports of other capsules in the model.

 - When you build your executable TC in Model RealTime, the generated application will automatically link with the Code RealTime library.